Christmas is right around the corner. Can you believe it?

 3. Pack your own snacks

-Before heading out, fill up on your favorite meal or snacks within the comfort of your own home or take some snacks and a drink with you.
-The coffee shop in the mall may be filled with mouth-watering treats and tasty beverages to wash them all down, but before you know it, you will have spent money that could have otherwise been allocated to your holiday gift fund.
+Before heading out, fill up on your favorite meal or snacks within the comfort of your own home, or take some snacks and a drink with you.
+The coffee shop in the mall may be filled with mouth-watering treats and tasty beverages, but before you know it, you will have spent money that could have otherwise been allocated to your holiday gift fund.

 4. Comparison shop